mqlight/nodejs-mqlight/README.md

 * Initial beta release.
 * Support for sending and receiving 'at-most-once' messages.
-* Support for wildcard subscriptions
+* Support for wildcard subscriptions.
 * Support for shared subscriptions.